How To Open Postman Using Terminal In Ubuntu

 Install

-tool provides a more sophisticated command-line interface for Postman.
+postman-cli: Thepostman-clitool provides a more sophisticated command-line interface for Postman.
 Install it using:Terminal window npm install -g newman -

 Run collections using

-and use various options like environment variables and reporters.
+newman: You can execute a collection withnewmanand use various options like environment variables and reporters.
 For example:Terminal window newman run my-collection.json -e my-environment.json -r json > results.jsonThis will run the

-tool, you can seamlessly integrate Postman into your automated testing and scripting workflows, enhancing your API testing experience in Ubuntu.
+By leveraging these terminal commands and the postman-cli tool, you can seamlessly integrate Postman into your automated testing and scripting workflows, enhancing your API testing experience in Ubuntu.